As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

 (Plugins – Add New)

-Click on the Install Plugins > Search tab, type ”link manager” into the search field and hit Enter …
+Click on the Install Plugins > Search tab, then type ”link manager” into the search field and hit Enter …

-Find the plugin in the search results area and click Install Now …
+Find the plugin in the results area and click Install Now …

-Activate the plugin …
+Activate the plugin after it has been installed …

-(WordPress links management menu section)
+(WordPress links menu)

 Link Categories

-(WordPress Links Menu – Link Categories)
+(Links – Link Categories)

-The ‘Link Categories’ screen will load in your browser.
+The ‘Link Categories’ page will load in your web browser.

-Type in information into the following sections:
+Type in the following information:

-- Name: Enter the category name here.
+- Name: Enter the link category name here.

 (Link Categories screen)